gorbash1370/whisper-wrapper/issues.md

 # Top Jobs

 ## Small
 - [ ]  return statements have been included in most functions as a default.
-Go through and mremove any that aren't necessary.
+Go through and remove any that aren't necessary.
 - [ ]  Amend series count to include XX of XX
-- [ ]  Dependencies listed in requirements.txt (TAKE OUT JUPYTER)
+- [x]  Dependencies listed in requirements.txt (TAKE OUT JUPYTER)
 - [ ]  make a list of accepted formats by whisper ffmpeg, in order to check that the audio_format chosen is compatible.
 This may tie in with being able to accomodate multiple audio file formats in one batch.
+- [ ]  raise an custom error when the no audio files exist of the specified format in the directory
 - [ ]  Test and supply remove_newlines code
-- [ ]  End: remove Jupyter code sections
+- [x]  End: remove Jupyter code sections

 ## Large
-- [x] Split up pre_processing() into sub-functions
-- [x] Time estimator function.
-Used ffprobe and subprocess to read file length
-  - [x]  create a read of each file length using ~~pydub~~, and use that to give an estimated processing time relative to the model chosen for each file
-  - [x]  Add the processing time to give batch cumulative processing time
-- [ ] Add in an option to skip adding the header
-- [ ] Add in an option to insert newlines but not line-numbers
-- [ ] Add in an option to skip adding the word count
 - [ ] Make a test file
 - [ ] Sanitise inputs for path_to_audio and path_for_transcripts, i.e. catch invalid names
 - [ ] Function to move processed files to a 'processed' directory
 - [ ] Complete all docstrings, including parameters
-- [ ] Start Readme file
+- [ ] Finish Readme file
 - [ ] Refine Exceptions, splitting out error messages
 - [ ] Ensure that if a single missing or dodgy file doesn't interrupt the whole stream, and that the process will 'skip' to the next file, via good Exception handling flow for FileNotFound or a model error during the transcription.

 ## Errors to fix
 - [x] Creation of a log file is essential for the program to run.
 This isn't necessarily the correct priority - the program should probably run even without a log file.
 Especially given that error messages are printed to screen as well as being written to log text.
 Would involve putting an exception around every interaction with log file though!
 Optionality implemented.
-- [ ]

 ## Tests